ngrok/ngrok-go/README.md

 A full API reference is included in the [ngrok go sdk documentation on pkg.go.dev](https://pkg.go.dev/golang.ngrok.com/ngrok).
 Check out the [ngrok Documentation](https://ngrok.com/docs) for more information about what you can do with ngrok.

-For additional information, be sure to also check out the [ngrok-go blog post](https://ngrok.com/blog-post/ngrok-go)!
+For additional information, be sure to also check out the [ngrok-go launch announcement](https://ngrok.com/blog-post/ngrok-go)!

 ## Quickstart